The Magic Formula – a value investor’s take

 Does it work?

-The Magic Formula is a structured way to apply value investing principles — buying good businesses at good prices — with consistency.
-For those who believe in fundamentals, and who are comfortable with a rules-based approach, it remains a compelling tool.
+The Magic Formula is a structured way to apply value investing principles – buying good businesses at good prices – with consistency.
+It won’t work all the time, and recent history shows just how much context and macro cycles matter.
+But for those who believe in fundamentals and want a rules-based framework, it’s still a compelling approach.

 You don’t need to follow it blindly.
 But it’s worth understanding.
-At the very least, it reminds us that sometimes the best investing ideas aren’t the most complex — they’re just the ones we stick with.
+At the very least, it reminds us that some of the best investing ideas aren’t the most complex – they’re just the ones we’re most likely to stick with.